gammalgris/Numbers/Docs/implementation.md

 The next data structure is a fraction type with an integer part, a numerator and a denominator.

+A vector data structure has been implemented.
+Some operations still have no implementation.

+A matrix data structure has been implemented.

 # future data structures

 Introducing negative number bases might require a new implementation of a number.
 Signs work differently with these.

-A number with the base of 1 would not be a positional numeral system but a set of any number of the same symbol (unary numeral system).
+A number with the base of 1 would not be a positional numeral system but a sequence of the same symbol (unary numeral system).

-A vector data structure will be needed.
+A data structure for exponentiation expressions has been defined but requires an implementation.

-A matrix data structure will be needed.
+A data structure for logarithm expressions has been defined but requires an implementation.

+Various randomization operations have been defined (e.g. Die & Dice and random) an implementation.

 ## dependencies of operations